rafael-santiago/zacarias/CONTRIBUTING.md

 first-time ``Zacarias'`` build.

 The bad functions searching is an important mitigation for people that still prefer using a ``shared link`` version of ``Zacarias``.
-Thus, seeking to give some minimal level of password leaking mitigation for those people we need to include it into our build task.
+It will allow us to give some minimal level of password leaking mitigation for those people, too.

 # Use inclusive and neutral language